-Acceptance on the other hand is a practice where we accept what has occurred in our lives that has led to this exact point in time, without spinning it into a positive.
+Acceptance, on the other hand, is a practice where we accept what has occurred in our lives that have led to this exact point in time, without spinning it into a positive.
 What is, is neither positive or negative, good or bad, it simply is.
 It is as it is.

 Accepting what is

 Acceptance is acknowledging what is in this moment.
 No fighting against the reality of what is can change what has occurred.
 We cannot change the fact that we have lost a child.